DuyLam777/tennis-live-scores-web-app/README.md

     - research blazor architecture further (render modes specifically)
     - Move the connection up the priority list

+Add password to a match/tournament so that it can be accessed later Good story telling about our artice

-Here is the curl commands:
+Here are the curl commands:
 ### Create match
 ```bash
 curl -X POST -H "Content-Type: application/json" -d '{